Running a 10k race is a fantastic accomplishment. For a beginner runner, it's a heck of an achievement to run this type of distance. For

 You can absolutely walk a 10k, there is no ruling stopping you from walking a 10k running race (or any distance of running race for that matter!)

 However, you might encounter time cutoff issues if you can’t walk the 10k in under 90 minutes.
-To find out how fast you'd need to walk to finish a 10k, read the full article here.
+To find out how fast you'd need to walk to finish a 10k, read the full article here: Can You Walk a 10k?

 What’s the Average 10k Time?